-Now available in English, Japanese, Spanish, and French.
+Now available in English, Japanese, Spanish, Turkish and French.

 Authors Jeffrey A. Joines and Stephen D. Roberts invite you to turn on your computer, load Simio, and get ready to learn the simulation software with this "participatory style" workbook.
 This book expects your active participation in using Simio as you turn the pages.

 Now available in English, Portuguese, Spanish, Mongolian, and Italian.

 This book is for managers who want a better understanding of the process of scheduling so they can keep their valued customers happy.
 Using accessible, non-technical language, the book answers questions about why scheduling is so challenging, how scheduling solutions have evolved over time, and what can be done about those long leads times and lost sales.

 The bottom line is that a good-quality schedule has significant impact on the overall performance of an organization and provides an irrefutable competitive advantage.
 This book explains how revolutionary simulation technology can boost your business and help you deliver on your promise.